ElSigmaTom/ESP-Phone/README.md

 2. Open the serial monitor: Tools > Serial Monitor or `Ctrl + Shift + M`
 3. Copy the MAC address and take note.
   > _Tip: Label your devices to keep track of them._

-### Update the Code
-1. Copy the MAC address of the peer device into `Line 68` of the main code file in this repository.
+4. Copy the MAC address of the peer device into `Line 68` of the main code file in this repository.
+### Usage
+1. Power on your ESP8266 devices.
+2. Connect to the WiFi network created by the devices (SSID: ESP8266-AP1, Password: password).
+3. Access the web interface by navigating to the IP address displayed in the serial monitor.
+4. Use the web interface to save or send messages.
+### Troubleshooting
+1. Ensure both devices are powered on and within range.
+2. Check the serial monitor for error messages.
+3. Verify that the MAC addresses are correctly configured.